-X-rays are images that we use to see underneath your teeth and to identify a multitude of problems.
+X-rays are images that we use to see underneath the surface of your teeth and gums to identify a multitude of problems.
 You can expect to have x-rays taken at most of your appointments.
 The amount of radiation used to create these images is very small, so they’re safe for patients of all ages.
 You may need x-rays taken before certain procedures or to monitor development and growth.

 Why are Dental X-Rays needed?

-You may need to have dental x-rays taken before surgical procedures or other treatments.
-The process of taking x-rays is incredibly easy, allowing you to benefit from having these images taken.
-They are safe for both pediatric and adult patients, and you can feel confident when having them taken.
-They are safely taken throughout the year and on an as-needed basis.
+You may need to have dental x-rays taken at your checkups, or before surgical procedures or other treatments.
+The process of taking x-rays is incredibly easy, and allows the doctor to get a better look at your teeth, catching problems before they can get worse.
+They are safe for both pediatric and adult patients, and are taken during check ups and on an as-needed basis.